apache/mina-site/source/mina-project/userguide/ch5-filters/ch5-filters.md

 }
 ```

 If you are using MINA 2.0, it will be somewhat different from 1.0 and 1.1.
-Please refer to [CompressionFilter](https://nightlies.apache.org/mina/mina/2.0.22/xref/org/apache/mina/filter/compression/CompressionFilter.html) and [RequestResponseFilter](https://nightlies.apache.org/mina/mina/2.0.22/xref/org/apache/mina/filter/reqres/RequestResponseFilter.html) meanwhile.
+Please refer to [CompressionFilter](https://nightlies.apache.org/mina/mina/2.0.22/xref/org/apache/mina/filter/compression/CompressionFilter.html) meanwhile.

 ## Be Careful When Filtering sessionCreated Event